|Europe is continually speeding up service with its newest generation of trains.|

 In France, renovations are taking place around the country throughout the year and may result in some services being replaced by buses.
-The Chamonix area is one that is affected until the end of June.
+The Chamonix area is particularly affected.
 The Eurostar line between Calais and Paris will be affected by construction planned for September 24 - October 23.

 Bucharest-Istanbul overnight service will include a portion by bus during the key overnight hours, making it not really a night train through 2013.

 Istanbul-Ankara service is partly replaced by bus until further notice, probably in 2014.

 Vienna-Linz-Salzburg service operated by the Westbahn private rail company was not covered by rail passes in 2012, but is covered in 2013.
 Austrian Railways also runs many covered departures on the same route.

 Eurail Ireland Pass: New 3-day validity and saver discount are offered.